 GETTING TO STEHEKIN: We love our isolation, but it takes some extra planning for our guests.
-To get to Stehekin our guests must plan to take The Lady of the Lake (boat ferry) from Chelan, or make the beautiful 23-mile hike from Highway 20 to High Bridge where you hop on the red bus to Stehekin.”
+To get to Stehekin our guests must plan to take The Lady of the Lake (boat ferry) or Stehekin Ferry from Chelan, You can also hike the beautiful 23-mile from Highway 20 to High Bridge where you hop on the red bus to Stehekin.”

 The Lodge at Stehekin is nestled on the glacial-formed Lake Chelan in the remote, unspoiled wilderness of the North Cascade Mountains in Central Washington and is only accessible by boat and hiking trails.
 Be sure to make arrangements for transportation before your trip.